AnderGalisteo/personal_blog_netlify/src/content/pages/index.md

   ctaLink: /about
 ---

 He is an award winning engineer, Ph.D. and MBA, with a great experience in industrial embedded systems and cybersecutiry.
-More info [here](https://www.andergalisteo.com)
+More info at [www.andergalisteo.com](https://www.andergalisteo.com)